Are52Tap/murthy-oc1/README.md

 + Simon Kasif
 + Steven Salzberg

+as published in *Journal of Artificial Intelligence Research, Volume 2* [(JAIR Vol.2 1994)](https://www.jair.org/index.php/jair/article/view/10121)

-I created this repository because all copies of the paper (as far as I can tell) have missing figures, particularly figures 1, 2, 3, and 7.
-Considering the figures are not truly intrinsically valuable to the understanding of the paper, it almost seems unnecessary to do this.
+I created this repository originally because all copies of the paper (as far as I could tell) had missing figures, particularly figures 1, 2, 3, and 7.
+Considering the figures are not truly intrinsically valuable to the understanding of the paper, it almost seems unnecessary to do this; but I did so anyways.

 Included within this repository are:
 + source files for the paper (the tex file, and packages)